A pair of gold ceramic lamps from the 1970s

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Attributes / Details